Helping Drug Injury Victims in Florida

 - Food and Drug Administration recalls

 - Medical studies showing that a drug causes complications

 - Emails and internal documents from drug companies

 In many cases, the information that you need to prove your case will come from scientific experts or from data that the drug company has.
 Your attorney will help you find witnesses to testify on your behalf and can help you to get records from the drug companies that can be used to prove the drug maker was liable for the damage you’ve endured.

 When a drug turns out to be dangerous, it is likely that many thousands of patients will have been harmed by the medication.
 As a result, mass tort cases are common.
 You may be able to recover compensation as part of a class action or a multi-district litigation, as well as by pursuing an individual state or federal claim.
 Determining the best approach to pursue your case can be complicated and you need to make sure you understand all of the legal options available to you.
-At Steinger, Iscoe & Greene, our attorneys know the ins and outs of defective drug litigation.
+At Steinger, Greene & Feiner, our attorneys know the ins and outs of defective drug litigation.
 We have represented clients in mass tort cases as well as in individual damage claims and settlement negotiations.
 Our goal is always to maximize your chances of getting the money you need to cover the losses the drug has caused.
 To learn more and to request a free evaluation of your drug injury case, call or contact us at one of our offices in Miami, West Palm Beach, Fort Lauderdale, Port St. Lucie, Fort Myers, Orlando, Okeechobee or online today.